 Taking the Right Turn With Safe and Modular Solutions for the Automotive Industry

 TTTech Automotive brings networking scalability and flexibility to automotive customers.
 We enable safe communication and networking – up to SIL3/ASIL D – for systems with different safety requirements according to IEC 61508 and ISO 26262.
 Our product range includes modular hardware and software solutions based on certified safety modules as well as effective system solutions for electric and other niche vehicles.
 We also develop reliable testing devices for bus systems such as FlexRay, Ethernet, MOST and CAN.
 Worldwide automotive companies use our solutions in commercial production programs as we are working with leading companies on safety-relevant projects, increasing reliability and efficiency in automotive applications.

 For more information about our offering, projects & references and your benefits see below.
 If you have any enquires, find your local contact here.

-November 07, 2016 - November 7, 2016: TTTech's co-founder and member of the executive board Stefan Poledna will present on "The Fail-Operational Challenge for Autonomous Driving" (2:30 pm) during the exclusive closed-to-public event, the electronica Automotive Conference, held ahead of the electronica trade fair in Munich, Germany.
+November 07, 2016 - November 7, 2016: TTTech's co-founder and member of the executive board Stefan Poledna will present on "The Fail-Operational Challenge for Automated Driving" (2:00 pm) during the exclusive closed-to-public event, the electronica Automotive Conference, held ahead of the electronica trade fair in Munich, Germany.